School & Scout Programs

 A trip to the DuPage County Historical Museum offers a unique perspective on local history.
 Tour the exhibits and participate in a variety of educational, fun, and interactive programs in a historical setting.
 Museum programs covering a variety of topics are available year-round for ages 4 and up.
-Choose from one of the programs listed in our School & Scout Program Brochure (PDF) or have us customize a program for you.
+Choose from one of the programs listed below or have us customize a program for you.

 Museum staff works with a wide variety of ages and they are happy to customize any tours or programs to fit your needs.
 Our staff has all been trained by a local organization to be certified autism friendly and is experienced working with groups with special needs.
 We look forward to being part of a memorable learning experience for your students.

 Programs vary in length ranging from 30 to 90 minutes for a minimum of 5 participants and a maximum of 25.
 For school field trips larger than 25, please contact the Museum Manager and Educator for details.
 A minimum two-week advance notice is required for scheduling a program.

 Virtual Tours, Field Trips and Programs are now being offered.
 School and scout programs may be able to be outside, depending on weather and program chosen.